 the Teapot Dome Scandal Albert Fall is accused of using his position and power

-to made secret deals with developers for his personal gain.
-He set aside an oil
+to made secret deals with developers for personal gain.
+He sets aside an oil

 called the Teapot Dome.

 States have been setting their own speed limits, which range from 40 to 80

 mph.
 The speed limit is lowered as a means to try and lower gas

 consumption and reduce America's dependency on foreign oil.
 (This unpopular law